icon_notification notification-animation 2

 Our executive will contact you shortly

 The below content is purely for informational purposes and is not intended to constitute advisory of any kind.
-The position reflected in this article has been updated as of November 15, 2023.
+Please note, these are in-depth articles which are best viewed on large screen devices like laptops, desktops and tablets.
+The position reflected in this article has been updated as of January 15, 2024.

 Many Non-Resident Indians (NRIs) have a primary source of income overseas while also generating income within India.
-An Non-Resident Ordinary account (NRO) is suitable for them to manage these earnings, local expenses and investments in India.
+A Non-Resident Ordinary account (NRO) is suitable for them to manage these earnings, local expenses and investments in India.

 Understanding deposits in an NRO account

-• Capital income: It includes proceeds from maturity of FD, sale of property, redemption of mutual funds, shares etc. You can repatriate capital funds up to USD 1 million per Financial Year (April–March) cumulatively for all your NRO accounts held in India.
+• Capital income: It includes proceeds from maturity of FD, sale of property, redemption of mutual funds, shares, etc. You can repatriate capital funds up to USD 1 million per Financial Year (April–March) cumulatively for all your NRO accounts held in India.
 Fund transfers from your NRO account to your NRE account also fall under the USD 1 million limit.

 Foreign income or funds originating from a foreign country (in foreign currency) can also be deposited in an NRO account.
 These funds will be converted into Indian Rupees as per prevailing currency conversion rates.
-Therefore, you can withdraw funds only in Indian currency.
+Therefore, you can withdraw funds in Indian currency.

 Please note, there is no upper limit on the amount of money that can be deposited in your NRO accounts.

-You can also open an NRO Recurring Deposit (RD) account and an NRO Fixed Deposit (FD) account that will allow you to make a recurring or a lumpsum deposit from your NRO savings account respectively.
+You can also open an NRO Recurring Deposit (RD) account and an NRO Fixed Deposit (FD) account that will allow you to make a recurring or lumpsum deposit from your NRO savings account.
 For ICICI Bank customers, the tenure for an NRO FD ranges from seven days to 10 years and for an NRO RD, it ranges from six months to 10 years.
 Please note, the permitted tenure may vary from bank to bank.

 Tax Deducted at Source (TDS) is applicable on the interest accrued on the principal amount held in the NRO deposits.

-Features of an NRO account at a glance;
+Features of an NRO account at a glance

 Please note, tables are best viewed on desktops and in landscape mode on mobile phones